This post was originally published on May 15, 2013. We’ve updated it with the latest information, new content and relevant links.

 Instead of reporting suites, Google Analytics allows for the creation of different data profiles, which are versions of your data with permanent filters applied.

-Another way that Google Analytics allows a user to look at data in sections is with segmentation.
+Another way that Google Analytics allows a user to look at data in sections is segmentation.
 A user can apply up to four segments and make comparisons across each one.
 Omniture SiteCatalyst applies segments in a stacking fashion; for example, applying two segments would find the intersection of the two.
 In order for a comparison to occur in SiteCatalyst, a user must export the data from different segments and compare outside of SiteCatalyst.

 Combining the Two

 As a digital analyst, I have to balance the trade-off between ease of use and complexity.
 There are times when Google Analytics is best to use because the information is gathered quickly and easily.
 However, in-depth answers often need to be determined by Omniture SiteCatalyst.
 Limiting yourself to one tool can also be limiting for your business.
 I’ve found using these tools in tandem gives the greatest value to your analytics work.
-You can check out a more in-depth dive on what these tools should be calculating by reading our Pace Perspective on measuring the value of custom content.
+You can check out a more in-depth dive into what these tools should be calculating by reading our Pace Perspective on measuring the value of custom content.

 What tools have you found to be most beneficial for reporting your analytic data?
 We would love to hear your recommendations or suggestions in the comments below.